top of page

 RECESS, BREAKS & FIELD TRIPS

-Q: Do students get recess and breaks during the day?
+Q: Do students get recess and breaks?

 Q: Where does recess take place?